Am I sick or is it Anxiety? The Key Signs You Need Anxiety Counselling

 Everyone suffers from anxiety at some point in their lives.
 Kids often have anxiety before a big test at school.
 This kind of anxiety is normal and only lasts a few days.

-But for some people, anxiety is a familiar feeling.
+But for some people, anxiety is a familiar feeling all the time.
 It might stick around for weeks, even months and years.

 The longer you feel anxiety, the worse it becomes.
 It can affect your daily life, and even your physical health.
 This type of anxiety is actually a disorder, and it affects more than 40 million adults in America.